Parsa-Sedigh/neetcode-beginner-algorithms/pamphlets/11-graphs.md

 How does the matrix in the img represent a graph?

 You could say that free spaces(zeroes) are nodes and the 1s are gonna blocked out.
 Now where are the edges?
-I said we can move left, right, up and down, so the edges are the green lines.
+I said we can move left, right, up and down, so **the edges are the green lines**.
 The edges are undirected.

 Note: These edges exist because of the rules that we defined.
 I said we can move right, left, top and bottom.
 Maybe we could've defined we could move diagonally and other kinds of moves.